Skip to main content

 Automated stage progression

-Projects that stay in the same stage too long can be moved automatically to another stage after a configurable number of days.
-This reduces manual housekeeping and keeps the pipeline current.
+Projects that remain too long in a stage can be moved automatically to another stage after a defined number of days.

 Who receives notifications

-• Format: an Adaptive Card listing the missing or invalid fields, with a direct link to the project in Cinode.
+Adaptive Cards listing missing or invalid fields, with direct links to the project

 Available validation rules